fnguimdo/test/Customer-Care Watson1/Watson 1 Quiz.md

 - [ ] Secure, Modernize, Announce, and Automate
 - [ ] Automate, Secure, Modernize, and Predict
 - [ ] Modernize, Predict, AI, and Secure

+#### Q2.
+IBM has defined three critical ingredients for successful enterprise AI projects.
+One of these key ingredients is 'Language'.
+What does Language mean in this context?

+- [ ] Language is about unlocking deeper intelligence by understanding the language of business through analysis of sentiment, summarizations, briefs, extracts (and - [ ] documents of all types) by discovering, extracting, translating, and correlating insights.
+- [ ] AI deployments require significant documentation and direction for end-users.
+- [ ] Ensuring that the developers choose the correct language model to increase the frequency of correct predictions.
+- [ ] Ensuring that the AI models are delivered in the target audience's preferred language, with all translations handled by AI and not a human translator.